 All presentations will be organised into themed panels and will include time for Q&A and discussion.
 Each panel will include a discussant (typically an LSE PhD student with expertise relevant to the panel theme) who will provide feedback on presentations and facilitate discussion and dialogue between panellists and conference attendees.

 Want to submit an abstract but don’t know where to start?
 Thinking of a research question but not sure how to turn it into a conference presentation?
 Check out these opportunities to get support as you write your abstract:

-- Meet a collaborator session: this “speed-dating” style session took place on 11 March as an opportunity to meet other students from around LSE and find potential collaborators who might be interested in a similar research question.
+- Meet a collaborator session (date TBC): this “speed-dating” style session will offer an opportunity to meet other students from around LSE and find potential collaborators who might be interested in a similar research question.